Skip to Content

 Potli focuses entirely on the highly specific world of Indian street food to create dishes that have a very rustic flavour throughout and that you can taste the passion of the chefs through.

-The menu at Potli offers an array of mouthwatering dishes that are all beautifully presented and cooked to perfection.
-You’ll find plenty of traditional favourites such as chicken tikka masala and balti rice, and they are made with a sense of flair that makes them taste uniquely “Potli”.
+You’ll find plenty of traditional favourites such as chicken tikka masala and balti rice, made with a sense of flair that gives them a unique taste.

 Mirch Masala